llafuente/language/introduction/introduction.md

 * Comments are part of the language, cannot be everywhere, only at statement level.

+* **Experimental** *pass-by-reference* everything.
+You can clone everything easily.

 ## Philosophy behind the language

 * Error prone.
-If something is powerful but introduce errors, need to be reconsidered at least.

-* Easy to learn.
-You will see many reserved words, mostly because clarify things.
+Programming language es hard enough to introduce "undefined behaviours".

+* Easy to learn (aprochable) and clean syntax.

 * Easy to code & be lazy.